NOAA-OAR-WPO-SDII/Data-Forums/tutorials/forum2-overview.md

 ## Launch the Notebook

-Feel free to launch the notebook while we review it.
-This is suggested only if you are familiar with Jupyter notebooks.
-There will be another opportunity to launch the notebook after our review as well.
+Go ahead and launch the notebook by cliking on the Binder button below.
+Binder can some times take a while to load, so be patient.
+If after 10 minutes it has not loaded, try the alternate links below.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jmote-noaa/Data-Forums/main?filepath=notebooks/Forum2.ipynb)